Advertisement

 Many people assume a quick nap in the middle of the workday will only result in even more exhaustion—but have you ever put this to the test?

 If not, don't worry, because researchers did the heavy lifting for you.
-Here are the findings straight from a new study on the potential health benefits of napping—plus, how to make the most of your daytime snooze.
+Here are the findings straight from one study on the potential health benefits of napping—plus, how to make the most of your daytime snooze.

-New research says daytime naps may be beneficial for your brain
+Research says daytime naps may be beneficial for your brain

-A new study published in Sleep Health found a modest causal link between habitual napping and larger total brain volume1
+A study published in Sleep Health found a modest causal link between habitual napping and larger total brain volume1

 Researchers pulled data from UK Biobank2—an expansive dataset of over 500,000 adults that range from 40-69 years of age.
 Using a method called Mendelian randomization, or MR, they analyzed the association between biobank participants' daytime napping habits and their brain markers, such as hippocampal volume, reaction time, visual memory, and total brain volume.